Membership and Facility Policies

 The YMCA is closed on designated holidays throughout the year, including New Years Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
 In addition to closings, we will have early closings on other designated days throughout the year.
 The Y may also close due to unforeseen circumstances, such as, but not limited to, inclement weather, facility safety or community health concerns as mandated by authorities.
 No refunds, credits or make-up lessons will be given for such closings.
 Announcements about emergency closures will be made on our website and social media.

-Since we are a family organization, and to ensure continued safety, we ask that YMCA members and guests consider the YMCA’s four core values (Caring, Honesty, Respect, and Responsibility) in their choice of attire by observing the guidelines* below:
+Since we are a family organization, and to ensure continued safety and hygiene, we ask that YMCA members and guests consider the YMCA’s four core values (Caring, Honesty, Respect, and Responsibility) in their choice of attire by observing the guidelines* below:

-- Shoes: Shoes must be worn at all times (Except for fun zone, pool, and yoga).
+- Shoes: Shoes must be worn at all items (except fun zone, pool and yoga).
 Closed-toed shoes (no sandals or crocs) in the fitness center.

 - Bottoms: Shorts should be mid-thigh in length.